alexlee22/indoor-tracking-blog/_posts/2016-05-02-code-school-and-digital-marketing.md

 2. Navigational queries – searching for a specific site or page
 3. Transactional queries – searching with an intent to purchase

-I recommend downloading the WordPress plugin for Yoast SEO for meta tags, titles, etc.
+I recommend downloading the WordPress plugin for Yoast SEO for meta tags, titles, etc, as described above.
 Read this article: http://www.hongkiat.com/blog/beginners-guide-to-seo-best-practices-part-13/

 ### WordPress: image preparation